UniversityOfHelsinkiCS/palaute/documentation/configuration.md

 As client configuration happens at build time, you need to set the env `NODE_CONFIG_ENV` in the build context.
 See `docker-compose.ci.yml` and `Dockerfile` for example.
 CI workflows may also need to set it, see `.github/production.yml`.

+Unfortunately this method is not very nice for development, as you have to rebuild the image for client configuration changes to take effect.

 ## Debugging

 Debugging configuration issues can be challenging especially in deployments.